 The last step of the detox process is to ready the patient for long-term recovery.
 As alcohol detoxification only deals with the physical dependency and addiction, it does not address the psychological aspects of alcoholism.
 This stage entails obtaining agreement from the patient to complete the process by enrolling in a drug rehabilitation program.

 Support Systems Homes provides medically supervised detoxification services in a residential, non-hospital setting.
 The detoxification period is crucial, especially for those that have been drinking heavily for a long time.

 Do not detox from alcohol on your own.
 It’s very dangerous…especially if you’re alone.
 You could suffer a bad reaction, or injure yourself.

 At the same time, don’t consider detox the same as an intervention.
 They’re not the same thing!
 Never Bringing someone to a detox center as the way to tell them they have a problem can trigger an angry reaction.

 Instead, call a detox center near you, like SSH.
 We help stabilize your detox process safely, under supervision, with medical professionals on hand if needed.
 No risk to your safety.

-Detox is the first step in a lasting addiction recovery.
+Detox is the first step in a lasting alcoholism recovery.
 It’s often seen as the hardest step…and in many cases that’s true.
 Which is why we pay special attention to our treatment center’s environment.

 Our goal is to provide a safe and comfortable rehab facility for those going through detoxification.
 Highly qualified, trained staff help support every client through the often-frightening prospect of detoxing.
 Many of our staff have been through similar situations, giving them a unique perspective and ability to guide clients with compassion.